ErikCumps/spwproject/_TEST_/_REGRESSION_/_SAVEGAMES_/README.md

 To perform the comparison with the baseline, the "diff" tool is used.
 Please provide this in PATH before running the tests.

+Note:

+* _OOB_
+  this folder contains the currently known OOB sets
+* UNKNOWN_OOB
+  this folder contains older regression test savegames for which the OOB set is not known